Updated August 09, 2022 | Medically reviewed by Dr. Patti Haebe, NMD

 You can see your LH progression throughout the ovulation cycle.
 You not only know when LH reaches peak, you also know how it gets there.

-An LH surge is easily detected if your LH surge reaches the standard cutoff of 25-45 miu/ml.
+An LH surge is easily detected if your LH surge reaches the standard cutoff of 25-45 mIU/mL (a T/C ratio of 1.0 or above).
 However, when the LH surge doesn't reach the standard average cutoff level, the test line isn’t always as dark or darker than the control line.
-Viewing the progression can still help you to pinpoint the peak by starting from your baseline.
+Viewing the ovulation test strips progression can still help you to pinpoint the peak by starting from your baseline.

 A lot of women under this situation will think they are not ovulating or not fertile, but that’s not necessarily true.
 See the example below.
-On Cycle Day 14 it is positive, but the test line is still lighter than the control line.
+On Cycle Day 12 and Cycle Day 16 it is positive, but the test line is still lighter than the control line.

 If you have this situation, you can do more consecutive testing and find the darkest line from all the test lines.
 That’s your actual peak time.

-You can also find our more about your patterns and your LH surge from easy@home ovulation tests and the Premom ovulation predictor.
+You can also find our more about your hormone patterns and your LH surge from testing with ovulation tests and uploading the results to the Premom app.